Floral City in Citrus County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The Historic Duval House (about 600 feet away, measured in a direct line); a different marker also named The Historic Duval House (about 600 feet away); Historic Floral City (approx. half a mile away); What Lies Ahead (approx. 0.9 miles away); Mile Posts (approx. 1.3 miles away); Lonely Outpost in a Hostile Land (approx. 3.8 miles away); A Costly Florida War (approx. 3.8 miles away); War Comes to the Cove (approx. 3.9 miles away).
 Touch for a list and map of all markers in Floral City.

 Credits.
-This page was last revised on November 30, 2020.
+This page was last revised on March 15, 2021.
 It was originally submitted on November 27, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 46 times since then and 6 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on November 30, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 483 times since then and 235 times this year.
+Last updated on March 14, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 30, 2020, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.